rishavd3v/portfolio/README.md

 # Portfolio Website
-Created to practise the fundamentals of HTML, CSS and JS.
+Created to practise the fundamentals of HTML and CSS.
+Not responsive as of now.
+Still learning frontend!